alessandrosebastianelli/AI4EO/Lesson-1/README.md

 - Dataset

 ## Excercise - Intro to Python and Jupyter Notebook

+Please keep in mind that this *excercise* is not meant to be a full course on python, but only a gentle introduction to the python notation.
+You must have already some programming requirements.

 To start the exercise you need a Google Account to get access to Google Colaboratory.

 [[Download the code](https://raw.githubusercontent.com/Sebbyraft/AI4EO/main/Lesson-1/Excercise1.jpynb?token=AICNAEQOELQYV2JISZHKANTBJHGIS)] If the download does not start automatically, right click on the page and press *save page with name...*.